captn3m0/kat-brute/README.md

     # Converts data.CSV to our required dataset
     ruby parse.rb

-Resulting output is availble in `data.jdb`
+Resulting output is availble in `data.jdb`.
+In case you just want the final dataset, a sample dataset can be found in `sample.jdb.gz`.